arkency/posts/posts/2022-11-17-fixing-the-past-and-dealing-with-the-future-using-bi-temporal-eventsourcing.md

 After 2 months an employee investigates payslips and it turns out that they're not getting what they agreed upon.
 They were supposed to get 10.3K.

-The test below shows how we can deal with that issue using Bi-temporal EventSourcing.
+The test below shows how we can deal with that issue using i-temporal EventSourcing.

 First, let's set the salary.